-Extrusion, a versatile technology for development of a variety of convenience food products, is being used for developing ready to eat snack products from fish and
+Extrusion, a versatile technology for development of a variety of convenience food products, is being used for developing ready to eat snack products from fish and shellfish

-Automated packaging line for spherical horticultural Makhana Popping Machine Machines developed for roasting popping of makhana comprise a newly designed roaster and a centrifugal type popping capacity, reduce drudgery of manual processing method, and improve the quality of popped makhana.
-Products for Profits The food - processing sector, another Sunrise sector, has potential to enhance farmers' by 20-25%.
+Automated packaging line for spherical horticultural crops Makhana Popping Machine Machines developed for roasting and popping of makhana comprise a newly designed roaster and a centrifugal type popping/impacting unit to increase popping capacity, reduce drudgery of manual processing method, and improve the quality of popped makhana.
+Products for Profits The food - processing sector, another Sunrise sector, has potential to enhance farmers' income by 20-25%.
 ICAR scientists developed postharvest technologies, protocols, novel machineries and products to reduce post-harvest losses leading to enhanced income of the farmers.
 A wide range of value-added food products introduced in the market as novelty products for nutrition; paved way for entrepreneurship development in post-harvest processing and value-addition.
 The Hi-tech Farming